 Schedule Social Time

 A bit of social interaction can significantly relieve stress.
 Human beings are social creatures, after all.
-This is why scheduling social time – for example, a virtual happy hour – for employees once per week is an excellent way to show them they are appreciated.
+This is why scheduling social time, for example, a virtual happy hour, for employees once per week, is an excellent way to show them they are appreciated.

 Will it take an hour away from the tasks at hand?
 Yes.
 Will the loss of that hour prove infinitely worth it in the long run?
 Absolutely.
-Giving employees this time to socialize will result in happier, more relaxed and more engaged workers.
+Giving employees this time to socialize will result in happier, more relaxed, and more engaged workers.

-Uncertain times call for creative thinking.
-Contact Gavel International to be inspired with solutions that connect and engage your people.
+Contact Gavel International to be inspired by solutions that connect and engage your people.

 ____________________________